Humiditii/book-manager/README.md

 # Book Manager
 This program provides a few endpoints to manage a conceptual book.

-The import bit is around the book storage and retrieval, I implemented a tiny storage ORM and Hashtable-based indexing.
+The import bit is around the book storage and retrieval, I implemented a tiny storage ORM as an access to an in-memory resource, with a hashtable-based indexing.

 ## Installation